eBook

 As A.I. moves into the mainstream, organizations are finding that identifying the right data to inform the algorithm is critical.
 This applies to the input data along with the features of the data itself, including tagging the data, having the right metadata, user data, etc. The first step in this process, then, must be to discover and catalog the data.

 In all of these cases, there is a common thread.
 Organizations must be able to answer, “What data do we have and where is it?”
-But they don’t only need to “find” their data, they also need to understand how it connects to their enterprise metadata, and more importantly, to their business outcomes.
+But they don’t only need to “find” their data, they also need greater data intelligence to understand how it connects to their enterprise metadata, and more importantly, to their business outcomes.

 As organizations start to flock to the most popular solutions, they should take heed of Gartner’s advice, which cautions that organizations take the time to find the “right” solution and make sure that it can be aligned with organizational initiatives.
-As stated in the recent Gartner research: “Data catalog projects will fall short of their full potential if data and analytics leaders don’t link them to broader data management needs.”
+As stated in the Gartner research: “Data catalog projects will fall short of their full potential if data and analytics leaders don’t link them to broader data management needs.”
 See Pitfall #2

 “Data catalog solutions have gone from a 'nice to have' to 'must have' in the arsenal of data governance capabilities.”